dotnet/msbuild/Documentation/intro-to-cli.md

 For the former case, the [developer guide](developer-guide.md) has all of the details that you will need to get going.

 If you are adding a command on your own machine(s), then there is really no special model to keep in mind.
-However, since your users will be using the local commands through the `dotnet` driver, we strongly suggest to keep to the principles outlned above in the [design section](#design) to have an unified user experience for your users.
+However, since your users will be using the local commands through the `dotnet` driver, we strongly suggest to keep to the principles outlined above in the [design section](#design) to have an unified user experience for your users.